Chapter 7 Statistical Inference in R

 ## 134.0567

-Even if the estimate of the population mean is 134, the test does not reject the null hypothesis that the mean is \(95\).
-This is because the sample has a very large variance.
+Even if the estimate of the population mean is 134, the test does not reject \(H_0\) because the data are highly variable.
+Large variability makes it harder to detect differences in the mean.

 t.test(x, conf.level = 0.99)